ljw1004/csharpspec/csharp/expressions.md

 x = 4, y = -1, z = 3
 ```

 The array co-variance rules (§12.5) permit a value of an array type `A[]` to be a reference to an instance of an array type `B[]`, provided an implicit reference conversion exists from `B` to `A`.
-Because of these rules, when an array element of a *reference-type* is passed as a reference or output parameter, a run-time check is required to ensure that the actual element type of the array is identical to that of the parameter.
+Because of these rules, when an array element of a *reference_type* is passed as a reference or output parameter, a run-time check is required to ensure that the actual element type of the array is identical to that of the parameter.
 In the example
 ```csharp
 class Test
 {